oguzhhannpinarr/Data_Science/README.md

 # LinearRegression
-LinearRegression Method
-The Basic Linear Regression method with python library statsmodels
+The Basic Linear Regression method with python library statsmodels \